 Online shopping is mail order shopping with credit cards.
 It can be useful.
 You can buy goods that you can't get locally.
 You can search for items like out-of-print books.
 You can order food online from supermarkets who will deliver (but you will have to pay for the delivery).
 You don't have to park.
+And as shops close down, you may not even be able to find something in a real shop!

 First read about reducing risks of online shopping.